umkoin/umkoin/contrib/guix/README.md

 * _**SDK_PATH**_

   Set the path where _extracted_ SDKs can be found.
 This is passed through to the depends tree.
-Note that this should be set to the _parent_ directory of the actual SDK (e.g. `SDK_PATH=$HOME/Downloads/macOS-SDKs` instead of `$HOME/Downloads/macOS-SDKs/Xcode-15.2-15C500b-extracted-SDK-with-libcxx-headers`).
+Note that this is should be set to the _parent_ directory of the actual SDK (e.g. `SDK_PATH=$HOME/Downloads/macOS-SDKs` instead of `$HOME/Downloads/macOS-SDKs/Xcode-15.2-15C500b-extracted-SDK-with-libcxx-headers`).